Florida Gators softball: 2015 National Champs

 In 2017, Florida again secured the number one seed for the third straight year.
 After failing to make it to the WCWS in 2016 as the number one seed, Florida made it to the finals.
 In the finals, Florida took on rival Oklahoma, the number 10 overall seed.
-Oklahoma outlasted Florida after 17 innings in what was the longest WCWS softball game ever played.
-The following day, after presumably being exhausted, Florida lost 4-5, allowing Oklahoma to go on and win the 2017 WCWS.
+In game one, Oklahoma outlasted Florida after 17 innings in the longest WCWS game ever.
+The following day, Florida lost 4–5, and Oklahoma won the 2017 WCWS.

 Coaching staff

 Facility upgrades

 In September 2016, the UAA announced a massive $100 million facilities initiative that included renovating many areas of the University of Florida's sports landscape.
 One of the improvements included in the plan was a renovation of the softball complex at Seashole Pressly Stadium.
 The plan states that existing bleachers behind home plate would be replaced with chairback seating, with additional bleachers extended down each foul line to accommodate 750 to 1,000 more seats; expanded press box, concession and restroom areas, upgraded coaches and players' facilities, as well as some shade structure.
 The university hopes to complete these projects before 2021.